Chart Color Schemes

 Cabramatta West - Mount Pritchard's population is slightly younger than the national pattern

-Cabramatta West - Mount Pritchard has a median age of 37, which matches Greater Sydney's figure and is comparable to Australia's median age of 38.
-The 55-64 age group constitutes 12.9%, higher than Greater Sydney's percentage, while the 35-44 cohort makes up 11.9%.
-Between 2021 and present, the 65-74 age group has increased from 8.1% to 9.6%.
-Conversely, the 5-14 age group has decreased from 13.6% to 12.0%.
-By 2041, demographic projections show significant shifts in Cabramatta West - Mount Pritchard's age structure.
-Notably, the 75-84 group is projected to grow by 85%, reaching 1,778 from 961 (an increase of 816 people).
-The aging population trend is evident, with those aged 65 and above accounting for 85% of projected growth.
-Meanwhile, the 25-34 and 0-4 age cohorts are expected to experience population declines.
+Cabramatta West - Mount Pritchard's median age was 37 in 2021, matching Greater Sydney's figure of 37 years and closely resembling Australia's median age of 38 years.
+The 55-64 age group constituted 12.9% of the population, higher than Greater Sydney's percentage.
+Conversely, the 35-44 cohort made up 11.9%.
+Between 2021 and the present day, the 65 to 74 age group increased from 8.1% to 9.6% of the population, while the 5 to 14 age group decreased from 13.6% to 12.0%.
+By 2041, demographic projections indicate significant shifts in Cabramatta West - Mount Pritchard's age structure.
+Notably, the 75 to 84 age group is projected to grow by 85%, reaching 1,778 individuals from its current total of 962.
+This growth reflects an aging population trend, with those aged 65 and above accounting for 85% of the projected population increase.
+Conversely, the 25 to 34 age group and the 0 to 4 age group are expected to experience population declines in the area by 2041.